codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-windows-issues.md

 You can't access the variable directly by using `$VAR_NAME`.

 **Solution**:
-You can then reference the variable in subsequent parts of your workflow by using `$env:VAR_NAME`.
+You can reference the variable in subsequent parts of your workflow by using `$env:VAR_NAME`.

 But when using a variable to set another variable in the `vars:` section directly like this: